 Regenerating the thymus could be a major breakthrough for combating the diseases of aging and helping people with weak immune systems, such as older people who often fall prey to infectious diseases such as pneumonia, as their immune systems cannot fight back effectively.
 This research also has implications for cancer and aging research in general, and it is the first evidence that interventions that target aging could work in humans.

-If you would like to learn more about Dr. Fahy and the background to this research we interviewed him about rejuvenating the thymus to prevent age-related diseases, in a 2017 interview where he goes into more details about the research published this week.
+If you would like to learn more about Dr. Fahy and the background to this research, we also interviewed him about rejuvenating the thymus to prevent age-related diseases in a 2017 interview, where he goes into more details about the research published this week.
+Dr. Fahy also presented a talk at Ending Age-Related Diseases 2019 about this approach and the results of his company’s Phase 1 clinical trial.

 Fahy, G. M. et al. Aging Cell (2019).
 Reversal of epigenetic aging and immunosenescent trends in humans.
 Aging Cell. https://doi.org/10.1111/acel.13028 (2019).